ori-kenig/minesweeper/README.md

-# Mines_sweeper
-mine-sweeper game in python
+# minesweeper game in pyrhon